Selecting the Best Camera for You

 Improved build quality and environmental seals at the professional level

-Larger maximum apertures that are maintained throughout zoom range
+Larger maximum apertures that are usually maintained throughout zoom range

 Better image quality at any given aperture